gloewing/OEC/Manuscript Figures/COVID/README.md

 The remainder of the files are the drafts of the figures made by "Mortality Graph and Table Maker.R"

 Code to run (on a cluster) the COVID application are also included.
 Necessary functions are in the "Functions" folder in the main repository.

+Figures (.pdf) are in the paper Figures folder.